 This teriyaki sauce is sweetened largely with dates so that only a minimal amount of honey is required.
 The dates and sweet onion also work to thicken the sauce once it’s pureed so that no thickening agent is needed.

-- 2 Large Chicken Breasts, cut into 1” cubes
+- 2 Boneless Chicken Breasts (cut into 1” cubes)

 - Heat the coconut oil in a small sauce pan.
 Add the onion and sauté on medium heat for 2-3 minutes, or until it becomes translucent and soft.
 Add the garlic and sauté for another 30 seconds.
 Add the dates, orange juice concentrate, coconut aminos, honey, vinegar, salt, and chili flakes(if using) to the sauce pan and bring to a boil.
 Reduce the heat and simmer for 5 minutes.
 Mixture should have started to thicken a bit and dates should be soft.